Shakeskeyboarde/docker-on-apple-silicon/README.md

 ### Caveats

-- If running containers have listeners, they will be listening _on the daemon host's public IP._ This can be a good thing as long as you're aware of it.
+- If running containers have listeners, they will be listening _on the remote host's public IP._ This can be a good thing as long as you're aware of it.
 It's a great way to quickly demo things for other people.
-But, if you're not okay with public listeners, then I suggest you try setting up a VPN on your daemon host, and using iptables to lock down incoming connections to the VPS.
+But, if you're not okay with public listeners, then I suggest you try setting up a VPN or an SSH tunnel, and using iptables to lock down incoming connections to the VPS.
 But that's beyond the scope of this document.
-- Using volumes/mounts will target the filesystem _of the daemon host_, not your local file system.
-If you need to share the daemon host's file system with your local machine, I recommend checking out SSHFS.
+- Using volumes/mounts will target the filesystem _of the remote host_, not your local file system.
+If you need to share the remote host's file system with your local machine, I recommend checking out SSHFS.
 But again, that's beyond the scope of this document.

 &nbsp;